ChicagoDro/Databricks_Usage_Copilot/README.md

 ## Core Design Principle

-> **Don’t let the model guess what the user meant.**
+> **Don't let the model guess what the user meant.**
 > Use deterministic reports to define intent, and use the LLM to explain the result with context.

-This project deliberately avoids “blank chat box” UX.
+This project deliberately avoids "blank chat box" UX.
 Instead:

 * **Reports** define what is being analyzed
 * **Clicks** define what needs explanation